Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Abstract

 \section{Abstract}

 This paper develops a new class of algorithms for general linear systems and eigenvalue problems.
 These algorithms apply fast randomized sketching to accelerate subspace projection methods, such as GMRES and Rayleigh--Ritz.
 This approach offers great flexibility in designing the basis for the approximation subspace, which can improve scalability in many computational environments.
-The resulting algorithms outperform the classic methods with minimal loss of accuracy.
+As compared with classic methods, the new algorithms have similar accuracy but run much faster.
 For model problems, numerical experiments show large advantages over MATLAB's optimized routines, including a $100 \times$ speedup over \texttt{gmres} and a $10 \times$ speedup over \texttt{eigs}.

 \begin{AMS} 65F10, 65F15, 65F25 \end{AMS}